1059027064/Garnet-based-Oxybarometer/README.md

 # Garnet-based Machine Learning Oxybarometer

+> **System Notice:** This codebase is currently designed and tested for **Windows operating systems only**.
+Compatibility with macOS or Linux is not guaranteed.

 This repository provides a machine learning workflow for predicting **pressure (P)**, **temperature (T)**, and **oxygen fugacity (logfO2)** from garnet compositions.

 The project consists of two main components: